winston-yallow/gd-tokenizer/README.md

 This method will tokenize your input.

-Returns: object of type TokenizedResult
+Returns: object of type `CommandParser.TokenizedResult`

 #### `CommandParser.execute()`